eeriespace/eeriespace.github.io/_posts/2020-03-11-play-report-the-poison-research-lab.md

 ### Hallway 2 - Ground floor

-After going through the room with the strongbox the women arrive to the long hallway that makes a turn to the entrance.
+After going through the room with the strongbox the women arrive at the long hallway that makes a turn to the entrance.
 A **Orisha agent** crosses their path, but they keep their cool and continue walking. ``NPC reaction: ignore``